 Setting the Proper Framework for Industry Regulation

-A team of our lawyers handled the landmark litigation that established the legal framework for the industry as it exists today.
-We represented an e-cigarette distributor in its case against the U.S. Food and Drug Administration (FDA) when inbound shipments of its products from overseas manufacturers were detained by Customs officials at U.S. ports of entry at the direction of the FDA, which claimed that e-cigarettes were an unapproved new drug-device combination under the Federal Food, Drug, and Cosmetic Act (FD&C Act).
+A team of Thompson Hine lawyers handled the landmark litigation that established the legal framework for the industry as it exists today, representing an e-cigarette distributor when the U.S. Food and Drug Administration (FDA) directed Customs to detain inbound shipments of its products at U.S. ports of entry because the FDA claimed that e?cigarettes were an unapproved new drug-device combination under the Federal Food, Drug, and Cosmetic Act (FD&C Act).
 Our team successfully argued that e-cigarettes are the functional equivalent of traditional cigarettes and should be regulated as such.
-The decision resulted in a clearer definition of the FDA’s scope of authority to regulate the use of e-cigarettes in the United States under the FD&C Act and the 2009 Family Smoking Prevention and Tobacco Control Act.
+The decision resulted in a clearer definition of the FDA’s scope of authority to regulate e-cigarette use in the United States under the FD&C Act and the 2009 Family Smoking Prevention and Tobacco Control Act.